15 Things You Should Never Leave in the Car

 Beyond the expense of the devices themselves, gadgets like laptops, cell phones, and thumb drives contain information that could be easy to steal.
 If you’re in a position where you have to store your laptop or phone unattended, make sure the information is encrypted, says Eva Velasquez, CEO and president of Identity Theft Resource Center.
 This makes thieves unable to view information without a code, separate from the password used to log in to the device.
 “It’s a strong layer of protection and would need someone putting a fair amount of effort into it to view,” Velasquez says.
 “It’s much stronger than password protection.”
 Learn how to recognize the 14 signs that your car is about to die.

 Ironically, the active ingredients in sunscreen break down in high heat.
 Leaving it in the car on a hot day could reduce its effectiveness.
 Plus, the heat could cause it to explode, leaving you with a hot mess.
+Find out these ways you’re shortening the life of your car.

 Leaving a purse or wallet in plain sight makes your car a target for thieves, even if you’ve locked your doors or taken the valuables out of your bag.
 “It doesn’t matter if the alarm goes off,” Velasquez says.
 “It’s attractive, and they’re going to grab it.”
 Check out these 100 car maintenance tasks you can do on your own.